DataShades/ckan-aws-templates/README.md

 Ultimately we'd like to be using AWS ElasticSearch and Elastic File Store if not S3 or a combination of those two.
 I'm certain both those things will come.
 EFS is in limited release, from a regional perspective.
 The search in CKAN needs changes to support ElasticSearch.

+**Resolved**

+There was an obscure issue with OpsWorks user management.
+When users such as solr or ckan were created by OpsWorks recipes, they're automatically allocated an UID as you'd expect.
+Unfortunately the UIDs allocated are in the same range OpsWorks uses for managing stack users permitting ssh access.

+The problem was resolved by specifically assigning a UID and GID for Solr and CKAN.

 Final Notes
 -----------

 The Datashades stack such as it is, is in active use by Link Digital and forms the basis on which Link Digital builds and supports it's data platforms.
 As such it should be relatively well maintained.

 We've done an initial release early more so people can see how to resolve particular issues when deploying CKAN.
 Especially in large scalable deployments.

 I've personally seen a lot of "CKAN in a box" releases using Docker and other approaches.
 On the whole, these are fantastic for getting your feet wet without drowning in the deep end.
 Datashades isn't an attempt to complete or replace any of these approachs.
 Rather, Datashades is